 Parkhurst moved to Nordsjaelland in 2008 just in time for that team’s rise in Denmark’s topflight.
 Parkhurst won the Superliga title with Nordsjaelland in 2012, moving to Augsburg in Germany’s Bundesliga in December.
+After a season and a half with Augsburg, Parkhurst and the club terminated his contract in Jan 2014.

 2013: Started against Guatemala on Jul 5, Belize on Jul 9, and Costa Rica on Jul 16.
 Started in the Gold Cup quarterfinal against El Salvador on Jul 21 and the semifinal against Honduras on Jul 24.
 Started the final against Panama on Jul 28.
 Subbed on in the second-half for the World Cup Qualifier against Mexico on Sep 10.